David Tomaselli, Psy.D.

 I see psychotherapy as our sharing space to help open new possibilities for living.

 I trained in Point Park University’s Counseling Center, Turtle Creek Valley MH/MR’s Acute Hospitalization Division, and the Albany Psychology Internship Consortium in Albany, New York – working with people presenting with anxiety, trauma, mood, schizophrenia-spectrum, and personality disorders.
 I have worked with people from all walks of life, including college students, veterans, and people hospitalized with serious and persistent mental illness.
-My experience also includes working with people across racial, ethnic, cultural, sexual, and gender identities, and I believe that integration of our core identifies is central to therapy.
+My experience includes working with people across racial, ethnic, cultural, sexual, and gender identities, and I believe that integration of our core identifies is central to therapy.

 I provide individual psychotherapy for adults of all ages.
 I look forward to meeting you for a consultation so we might further foster your vision of a good life.